Rail seats mean an obstructed view

 Some opponents of rail seats, not quite getting the point that they would be used practically all of the time just for standing - not sitting - object to them because they "would obstruct fans' view of the pitch".

 Over 99% of the time they 100% would not obstruct any fans' view!

-Fans sitting on such seats would also find that they can comfortably see over the rail if they're of reasonable stature (as can be seen in the photo on the left, where the man can clearly see over the rail even sitting with shoulders slumped).
+Fans falling into the other 0.6% would invariably be holders of standing area season tickets for domestic games.
+It can reasonably be assumed that they would gladly accept sitting on a metal seat with a rail in front of them once in a blue moon in return for being allowed to stand at all other games.
+Fans sitting on such seats would also find that they can comfortably see over the rail if they're of reasonable stature (as can be seen in the photo, where the man can clearly see over the rail even sitting with shoulders slumped).
 If not, as they would only be doing so at a European game, they'd probably be on the edge of their seat anyway and would then be able to see every bit of the action - and even have a rail to grab hold of when it all gets too exciting!